 By purchasing a jet card you are buying a block of time on a private aircraft.
-You can buy cards from many charter brokers and charter operators and all the big fractional and closed fleet operators will sell access time in chunks.
+You can buy cards from many charter brokers and charter operators and all the big fractional and closed fleet operators offer prepaid access time.
 A jet card typically locks in a price per hour that won't change during the use of those hours.
 These locked in hourly rates are normally good for either a year or two years.

 There are two broad structures for jet cards: